DataBuffs/detecting-ethereum-fraud/README.md

 # Detecting Malicious Behaviors on Ethereum

-Group 7 (the DataBuffs)
+#### Group 7 (the DataBuffs)<br>
+BD Tinsley<br>
+Hallee Ray<br>

-CSPB 4502
+CSPB 4502<br>
-CU Fall 2024
+CU Fall 2024<br>

 ## Navigating the Repository

 ### Data
 The data folder is empty due to memory restrictions.
-In order to run our notebooks, copy the repository into your local environment and download our data from LINK TO DRIVE<br>
+In order to run our notebooks, copy the repository into your local environment and download our data from [HERE](https://drive.google.com/file/d/1kFCydATvDrgzM55FABZuJysAZesSnjpp/view?usp=sharing).<br>
-Optionally, you can pull a new data subset directly by following the directions to pull Ethereum transactions locally below.
+Optionally, you can pull a new data subset directly by following the directions to pull Ethereum transactions locally.
+NOTE: Requires paid subscription

 ### Milestones
 The milestones folder contains subdirectories for each deliverable milestone.
 All of the files related to each milestone is contained within its directory.
-A copy of the final report PDF can be located within the root level directory.
+A copy of PDFs for each milestone can be located within the root level directory following the naming convention '07_DetectingMaliciousBehaviorsOnEthereum_Part#.pdf'.

 ### Scripts
 The scrips contained in this directory automate the process of pulling transaction data from the Ethereum ledger.